AlexxNB/storxy/README.md

-Stupid simple state manager based on proxies.
-It is very tiny, just 500 bytes of none zipped code, but looks like a magic.
+Tiny simple state manager based on proxies.
+Just 800 bytes of non-zipped code, but looks like a magic.

 ## Inspiration

-This state manager provides a store which was inspired by `writable` store from Svelte and `reactive()` function from Vue3.
-Store has `$` property, which you can read and write.
-When you change the value of this property, all subscribers will get updated state value.
+This state manager provides a store which was inspired by `writable` store from [Svelte](https://svelte.dev) and `reactive()` function from [Vue3](https://vuejs.org).
+Store has `$` property, which you can _read_ and _write_.
+Whenever you change the value of this property, all subscribers will get updated state value.

 ## Usage